Enter your ZIP to find local pros.

 Akron

 Akron sits on the edge of Ohio’s glaciated plateau, where soil composition shifts between clay and glacial till.
-Your city’s older housing and hilly topography can contribute to differential settling and cracked foundation walls, particularly in the Summit County hills.
+The city’s older housing and hilly topography can contribute to differential settling and cracked foundation walls, particularly in the Summit County hills.
 Find Akron contractors near you.

 Youngstown